DKIM Record Generator

 DKIM Generator Results Explained

-DKIM record (a DNS TXT record) that contains various tags and their accompanying values is created when you utilize a DKIM record generation tool.
+A DKIM record (a DNS TXT record) that contains various tags and their accompanying values is created when you utilize a DKIM record generation tool.
 These tags detail different DKIM configurations and parameters.
-Here are some potential DKIM tag outcomes when you use our DKIM generator and their justifications:
+Here are some potential DKIM tag outcomes when you use our DKIM generator and their justifications

 v (Version)